juliarjohn/spotify-focus-music-predictor/README.md

 ![High vs Low Focus Features](images/high_vs_low_focus_features.png)

 ## Limitations
-The focus score is a simple heuristic based on selected audio features.
+The focus score is a simple experimental formula based on selected audio features.
 It does not account for listener preference, lyrical meaning, personal study habits, or whether a track is music versus ambient or white-noise audio.

 The goal of the model is to explore how audio feature data can be combined to approximate a focus-oriented listening profile, not to create a definitive recommendation system.